- Why Us

 Keep records of technical documentation for 10 years from the date the product is placed on the market (unless explicitly specified otherwise).

-At a minimum, technical documentation should have:
+At a minimum, a technical file should have:

 A device description and specification section.
 This should also have your unique device identification (UDI) number.